 Cotinus is famously known as the ‘smoke bush’, for its hazy plumes of soft pink, summer flowers that really do resemble clouds of soft smoke.
 However, it’s the oval-shaped foliage of these shrubs that makes a really dramatic statement.
-There’s a range of cultivars with leaf colour ranging from green through to purple, and they all share characteristically brilliant autumn colouring, with a fiery display of yellow, red and deep scarlet.
-Smoke bushes are mostly quite large shrubs or small trees, but there are small cultivars available.
+There’s a range of cultivars with leaf colour ranging from apple green through to purple, and they all share characteristically brilliant autumn colouring, with a fiery display of yellow, red and deep scarlet.
+Smoke bushes are mostly quite large shrubs or small trees, many reaching around 4m x 4m, but there are smaller cultivars available.

 All cotinus varieties need well-drained, fertile soil and a spot in a border in full sun or partial shade.